cosmicLinux/BaCoN-II/README.md

 # BaCoN-II
 This is the new version of [BaCoN](https://github.com/Mik3M4n/BaCoN) with an improved noise model for the theoretical error.
-We're now using smooth curves that approximate the error in the theoretical modelling on small scales.
+We're now using smooth curves that approximate the error in the theoretical modelling on smaller scales.

 **The training of a model can now take up to 5 days.**